cyan-at/eventdispatch/docs/classes.md

 ## BlackboardQueueCVED

 This lives outside the `core`, but provides a component you can add in your python program.

-Integration involves definition
+0. Create `Blackboard` instances
+1. Create `BlackboardQueueCVED` instance(s) with their individual `name` strings
+2. Call their `register_blackboard_assets` on their appropriate `Blackboard` instances
+3. Stand up their `run` targets as threads
+4. Best practice: Practice thread hygiene, on program shutdown, notify the `BlackboardQueueCVED` cvs and join their `run` threads

 ```python
 class BlackboardQueueCVED(EventDispatch):